rochacbruno/makectl/README.md

 ## Features

-- Generates a Makefile and manage existing Makefiles
+- Generates Makefiles and manages existing Makefiles
 - Provides a repository with templates for general use targets
-- Do not breaks your custom targets
+- Does not break your custom targets

 ## Example